 - 1. The regular season Conference schedule shall consist of 18 matches in which each member institution sponsoring the sport shall play each other member institution sponsoring the sport at least once.
-The additional eight matches shall be determined by a random computer draw.
-The dates and sites of the Conference schedule shall be set by administrative action of the Conference. - 2.
-Competition shall be conducted under NCAA and SEC volleyball rules and regulations. - 3.
+The dates and sites of the Conference schedule shall be set by administrative action of the Conference.
+[Revised: 6/23/21] - 2.
+Competition shall be conducted under NCAA and Conference volleyball rules and regulations. - 3.
 Conference play shall begin on a Wednesday nine weeks prior to the NCAA First and Second Round matches and end the Saturday following Thanksgiving.
-Sunday matches shall begin no later than 1p.m. (local time) if the team is traveling by commercial air, unless a later time is dictated by television. - 4.
-Saturday matches played during the last week of the Conference season shall begin no later than 1:00 pm (local time).
+Single matches on Sunday shall begin no later than 1p.m. (local time) if the team is traveling by commercial air, unless a later time is dictated by television.
+[Revised: 6/23/21] - 4.
+Saturday matches played during the last week of the Conference season shall begin no later than 1:00 pm (local time). - 5.
+Matches played in two back-to-back series shall begin no less than 20 hours between matches, unless both institutions agree.
+[Adopted: 6/23/21]